CinematicGenius007/CinematicGenius007/README.md

 class CinematicGenius {
   var awesomeUsername: String = "CinematicGenius007"
-  var email: String = "ayush.trillionarie@gmail.com"
-  var mobile: String = "**********"
-  var instagram: String = "I don't use it" var facebook: String = "What is that?"
+  var email: String = "ayush.trillionarie@gmail.com"  // not a typo but a well thought mistake var mobile: String = "**********" var instagram: String = "I don't use it" var facebook: String = "What is that?"